Bwari: Precipitation

 When precipitation amounts to 0.04 inches or more, it is considered a wet day.
 Bwari experiences quite large seasonal variations in the likelihood of rainy days.
 Over 42% of days are likely to be rainy during the 6.2-month wetter season, which runs from April 15 to October 20.
 With 24.7 days on average with at least 0.04 inches of precipitation, September has the most rainy days in Bwari.
 October 20 through April 15 is the 5.8-month long dry season.
-At 0.04 inches of precipitation on average over 0.0 days, December has the fewest wet days in Bwari The 5.8-month drier season runs from October 20 to April 15.
-In Bwari, December has the fewest rainy days with an average of 0.0 days with at least 0.04 inches of precipitation.
+At 0.04 inches of precipitation on average over no days, December has the fewest wet days in Bwari.
 We categorize rainy days into three categories: rain, snow, and a combination of the two.
 With an average of 24.7 days, September is the month with the most days of rain in Bwari.
 With a high probability of 85% on September 10, rain alone is the most frequent type of precipitation throughout the year, according to this classification.